vrtass/tester/docs/index.md

 ## File: mkdocs.yml

-Replace file "mkdocs.yml" with the following.
+Replace file "mkdocs.yml" by copy/paste the following.
+You might want to replace variables like "copyright", "site_url", "logo", "favicon.ico", etc. because
+<span class="red-text">YOU ARE NOT VRTASS!</span>

 ```yaml
 {% include "configs/mkdocs.yml" %}